redhat-developer/vscode-java/README.md

 * `java.contentProvider.preferred` : Preferred content provider (see 3rd party decompilers available in [vscode-java-decompiler](https://github.com/dgileadi/vscode-java-decompiler)).
 * `java.import.exclusions` : Exclude folders from import via glob patterns.
 Use `!` to negate patterns to allow subfolders imports.
 You have to include a parent directory.
 The order is important.
 * `java.import.gradle.enabled` : Enable/disable the Gradle importer.
-* `java.import.gradle.home`: setting for GRADLE_HOME.
+* Specify the Gradle distribution used by the Java extension:
+  * `java.import.gradle.wrapper.enabled`: Use Gradle from the 'gradle-wrapper.properties' file.
+Defaults to `true`.
+  * `java.import.gradle.version`: Use Gradle from the specific version if the Gradle wrapper is missing or disabled.
+  * `java.import.gradle.home`: Use Gradle from the specified local installation directory or GRADLE_HOME if the Gradle wrapper is missing or disabled and no 'java.import.gradle.version' is specified.
 * `java.import.gradle.arguments`: Arguments to pass to Gradle.
 * `java.import.gradle.jvmArguments`: JVM arguments to pass to Gradle.
+* `java.import.gradle.user.home`: setting for GRADLE_USER_HOME.
-* `java.import.gradle.wrapper.enabled`: Enable/disable the Gradle wrapper.
+* `java.import.gradle.offline.enabled`: Enable/disable the Gradle offline mode.
+Defaults to `false`.
-* `java.import.gradle.version`: Gradle version, used if the gradle wrapper is missing or disabled.
 * `java.import.maven.enabled` : Enable/disable the Maven importer.
 * `java.autobuild.enabled` : Enable/disable the 'auto build'.
 * `java.maxConcurrentBuilds`: Set max simultaneous project builds.